Hadden Clark

-Hadden Irving Clark (born July 31, 1952) is an American veteran, murderer and serial killer, currently serving two 30-year sentences at Eastern Correctional Institution in Westover, Maryland for the murders of 6-year-old Michelle Dorr in 1986, and 23-year-old Laura Houghteling in 1992.
+Hadden Irving Clark (born July 31, 1952) is an American murderer and suspected serial killer currently serving two 30-year sentences for the murders of 6-year-old Michele Lee Dorr in 1986, and 23-year-old Laura Houghteling in 1992.
 He was also given a 10-year sentence for robbery after stealing from a former landlord.

-Family life
+Family

 Clark is the second of four children, and was born and raised in Troy, New York.
-His brother, Bradfield Clark, strangled a woman in California before eating several body parts.
+In 1984, his brother, Bradfield Clark, strangled a woman in California before eating several body parts.

-Clark's parents were both alcoholics and often fought with each other in front of their children.
-Clark's mother dressed him in girls' clothes when drunk.
-His father eventually committed suicide.
+While by all appearances an affluent and happy family to outsiders, Clark's parents were both alcoholics and often fought with each other in front of their children.
+Clark's father having a PhD in chemistry worked for many different companies but unhappy with his pay he often changed jobs which meant that the family moved frequently.
 As a teenager, Clark tortured and killed animals owned by children who bullied him.